The Vortex SmartWinch

 The only issue with the Vortex towing paragliders now is that it has WAYY TOO MUCH power for paragliders.
 Our control system right now allows you to set the max tension available to tow PRIOR to launching....and then you can control up to 100% of that setting during the tow on our current manual controller.
 So it really is no problem if you set it properly for towing just paragliders - set it and forget it.
 We can pre-configre the winch for you prior to shipping.
 But if you are switching back and forth between HGs and PGs, you need to be careful as to what the max-tension is set to.

-Our Phase 2 controller will allow you to change this max-tension setting a lot easier and be visually available on the manual controller, but we aren't there quite yet.
+Our Phase 2 controller allows you to change this max-tension setting a lot easier and be visually available on the manual controller.
+This custom analog controller now ships standard with the Standard Vortex.

 Other electric winches boast that their max-tension is limited by which model you purchase from them - the motor is just not powerful enough to over-tension the pilot.
 This is OK for the pure solo, self-towing solo PG pilot but for any group or club or business that wants to also tow tandem PGs or even HGs and PGs, this one low-powered winch is not suitable.
 We are more of the mindset to have ONE winch that can do it all for all pilots and work together with PGs and HGs, schools and certified pilots and solo or tandem pilots.
 It is much more of an easier investment for a group/club like this.